CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML.md

 !!! abstract "Overview"

     LLMs change the information retrieval paradigm.
-Instead of searching for information where we go to the information, we can chat with our documents and ask questions of them, so that the information in the form of an answer comes to us.
+Instead of searching for information where **we go to the information**, we can chat with our documents and ask questions of them, so that **the information comes to us** in the form of an answer

     In this chapter, we'll use [NotebookLM](https://notebooklm.google.com/) to quickly and easily build such a system.